 In addition, certain states govern the privacy and security of health information in certain circumstances, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
 Failure to comply with these laws, where applicable, can result in the imposition of significant civil and/or criminal penalties and private litigation.
 For example, California recently enacted the California Consumer Privacy Act, or CCPA, which creates new individual privacy rights for California consumers (as defined in the law) and places increased privacy and security obligations on entities handling personal data of consumers or households.
 The CCPA will require covered companies to provide certain disclosures to consumers about its data collection, use and sharing practices, and to provide affected California residents with ways to opt-out of certain sales or transfers of personal information.
 The CCPA went into effect on January 1, 2020, and the California Attorney General commenced enforcement actions against violators beginning July 1, 2020.
 While there is currently an exception for protected health information that is subject to HIPAA and clinical trial regulations, as currently written, the CCPA may impact our business activities.
 Further, a new California privacy law, the California Privacy Rights Act, or CPRA, was passed by California voters on November 3, 2020 to amend and expand the CCPA.
-The CPRA will create additional obligations with respect to processing and storing personal information that are scheduled to take effect on January 1, 2023 (with certain provisions having retroactive effect to January 1, 2022).
-We will continue to monitor developments related to the CCPA exemplifies the vulnerability of our business to the evolving regulatory environment related to personal data and protected health information.
+The CPRA will create additional obligations with respect to processing and storing personal information that are scheduled to take effect to January 1, 2022).
+We will continue to monitor developments related to the CCPA, as amended and anticipate additional costs and expenses associated with compliance.
+The uncertainty surrounding the implementation of CCPA exemplifies the vulnerability of our business to the evolving regulatory environment related to personal data and protected health information.